Commercial Rent Recovery (CRAR)

 - How do you collect your fees?

 - The tenant is charged the fee on the Notice of Enforcement.
-If full payment is received by the expiry date on the Notice, the Compliance Stage fee is deducted from the amount received and the rent arrears demanded are transferred to you within 24 hours upon receipt.
-If the case moves to Enforcement Stage, the Enforcement Stage fees are collected in full from the tenant or on a pro-rata basis if a payment plan is agreed.
+If full payment is received by the expiry date on the Notice, the Compliance Stage fee is deducted from the amount received and the rent arrears demanded are transferred to you within 48 hours upon receipt.
+If the case moves on to Enforcement Stage, the Enforcement Stage fees are collected in full from the tenant or on a pro-rata basis if a payment plan is agreed.

 - What if the tenant pays me direct after you have sent the Notice of Enforcement?